 Lasting more than 4 millennia, the ancient Chinese civilisation was responsible for the invention of gunpowder, paper, alcohol, and much more.

 The Mayan civilisation was originally located in present-day Yucatan and today its descendants can found in Quintana Roo, Campeche, and Yucatan in Mexico and south through Guatemala and Honduras.
 Flourishing from approximately 2600BC in Central America, the Mayan civilisation is most well-known for the calendar they created and at their peak they were 19 million strong.

 Culturally rich in comparison to their contemporaries, the reason behind the collapse of this astounding civilisation during the 8th-9th centuries remains a mystery today.
-We can’t help but wonder if this ancient people would’ve enjoyed today’s mobile casinos Canada as they were enduringly curious!
+We can’t help but wonder if this ancient people would’ve enjoyed today’s top Canadian mobile casino as they were enduringly curious!

 The Ancient Egyptian Civilisation